Virginia Angiola Borrino: Supporting women and abandoned children

 Before WWI, Borrino was able to build a nursery, with her friend Ester Penati, in which both teenage mothers and their newborns could be taken care of.
 Then, in Siena, she created the Committee of Young Mothers.
 Her fight was somewhat heard when the O.N.M.I. law (1925) on special motherhood and infantry assistance was signed.
 However, this law was not truly as efficient as it sounded.
 From 1923 Borrino was on the front line for social preventive action against minors' prostitution.
 In 1935, she was invited to host a nursery for children whose mothers were in prison (often found malnourished, mentally unstable, and uneducated).
 In 1938 an international congress on this matter took place in Rome.
 Unfortunately, Italy decided to display the wrong data to make it look better than it was and threatened her from publishing her studies, which came out only nine years later (in 1947).

 Puericoltura

-Puericoltura, written by Borrino and published in 1945 by Topography Vincenzo Bona of Turin, was ultimately intended to be a textbook strictly dedicated to doctors to provide them with useful information regarding both the healthy and the sick child, in order to improve diagnosis and treatments of typical childhood diseases.
+Puericoltura, written by Borrino and published in 1945 by Topography Vincenzo Bona of Turin, was ultimately intended to be a textbook strictly dedicated to doctors to provide them with useful information regarding both the healthy and the sick child, to improve diagnosis and treatments of typical childhood diseases.
 However, Borrino decided to add further details and explanations to make it available not only for doctors but for anyone who was involved in child-rearing.

 It is organized into three main chapters: